Homotopy, Symmetry, and Non-Hermitian Band Topology: Chern number and Euler number from Berry connections

 The RR convention, however, does \emph{not} give rise to a globally well-defined connection.
 Consider a linear transformation $V(\mathbf k)$ on the eigenvectors, then the ``connection matrix" transforms as

 This is not the correct transformation rule that a connection should have \cite{tu2017differential}.
 This means if we write the Berry curvature from different gauges of the eigenvectors, the result may not agree.
-The necessity of different gauges often happens in topological systems, where we cannot write the Bloch wave functions globally in the BZ \cite{DJThouless_1984,bott1982differential}.
+The necessity of different gauge choices always happens in topological systems, where we cannot write the Bloch wave functions globally in the BZ \cite{DJThouless_1984,bott1982differential}.
 Instead, we have to write the wave function on several patches of the BZ, namely the trivialization open sets, and glue them carefully via gauge transformations.
+In non-Hermitian settings, the eigenmodes can be braided around the BZ, which enforces nontrivial $GL(\mathbf R)$ transformations.

 The exception is when the transition $V(\mathbf k)$ across different patches of the BZ Eq.~\eqref{eq_trmRR} is unitary everywhere.
 In this situation, the transformation Eq.~\eqref{eq_trmRR} coincides with Eq.~\eqref{eq_bctr}.
 The RR connection matrix is then smoothly glued together and gives rise to a globally-defined connection.
 An example is a single Chern band \cite{PhysRevLett.120.146402}.
 There, the matrix $V(\mathbf k)$ is simply a phase after requiring $\braket{u^R}{u^R}=1$.